OranShuster/NumericGame/README.md

 #### Timer

-The game has 2 timers

-##### Idle Timer

-this counts down 10 seconds, if the player made no move (either a move making a series or not) the game will end

-after every move the timer resets

-##### General Timer

 When this timer reaches 0 the game will end.For every match the player makes he gets an additional 5 seconds to the timer.
 The timer is limited to 100 seconds maximum.

 #### Game End